jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 End For
 ```

-Looking at this, I see that you could do this easily in Symbol, by making your own execution flow procedure.
+Looking at this, I see that you could do this easily in Symbol, by making your own execution flow command.